AI failure analysis of technical elastomers

 Identify elastomer damage quickly and easily

-damage analysis of technical elastomers – KISTE” discusses the possibilities of objectively evaluating damage cases using artificial intelligence.
+Due to the wide variety of damage patterns on elastomer components, it is not always easy to trace the cause of the damage.
+The Fraunhofer internal project “AI-based damage analysis of technical elastomers – KISTE” discusses the possibilities of objectively evaluating damage cases using artificial intelligence.
 The resulting process, using simple components as an example, can be transferred to customer-specific applications.

 Objectivity and efficiency

-Elastomers are subject to extremely high and complex requirements, such as mechanical and thermal loads and various media influences.
-Damage to these components can result from these loads as well as from aging, deviations in the manufacturing process, and other factors.
-An analysis of damage to components can be carried out with the help of VDI 3822.
+Elastomers are exposed to extremely high and complex requirements, such as mechanical and thermal stresses and various media influences.
+Damage to these components can result from these stresses as well as from aging, deviations in the manufacturing process, and other factors.
+Damage to components can be analyzed using VDI 3822.
+However, experience and expertise, as well as similar damage patterns with different causes of damage, lead to a subjective assessment of damage in this process.
+In the KISTE project, this time-consuming and cost-intensive process is being automated and objectified, and the necessary framework conditions (e.g., input parameters, training database, extrapolation potential, etc.) for practical implementation are being explored.

 Automated detection of specific causes of damage: Solid database